NullVoxPopuli/rfcs/text/0000-explicit-dependency-injection.md

 2. There is no way to "go-to definition" for a service injection, which hinders the ability for newcomers to learn and discover the inner workings of their project.
 3. Discoverability and Traceability are low.
 How would one know that a service comes from an addon?
 4. There is no contract of API with a service.
 A service can be registered over / replaced with a totally different class that shares none of the API of the original class.

+While we may know how to find the definition of a service in an app based on a service path, this becomes harder when a service is defined in an addons and _especially_ with dynamically created services, such as those in tests.
+From a learning perspective, many people new to ember have expressed confusion around the dependency injection system in that it is "magic".

+This RFC provides paths towards addressing all of the above.

 ### Proposed - Class-based lookup